 Large co-operatives need to report to members within five months after the end of the financial year.

-Large co-operatives must lodge an Annual report (form C13) (PDF, 1301.8 KB), together with the prescribed fee, with NSW Fair Trading within five months after the end of their financial year.
+Large co-operatives must lodge a C13 Annual Report Large Cooperative form, together with the prescribed fee, with NSW Fair Trading within five months after the end of their financial year.

 PO Box 22